Compatibility Score

 - 1Read the total score.

-- 3Find the main friction point.
+- 4Read the main friction point fully.

 Common Mistakes